Ninja-Squad/ninja-squad.github.com/_posts/2017-08-17-what-is-new-angular-5.md

 but we can expect to see it become `true` in a future release.

-The compiler is now also smarter to understand factories, and avoids us to write this weird trick:
+The compiler is now also smarter to understand factories, and there's thus no need to use this weird trick anymore:

     export function webSocketFactory() {
       return WebSocket;